mdalton87/classification-exercises/README.md

-# classification-exercises

-This repo will be used to learn machine learning techniques
+This repository has been created to hold all of my Codeup classification modeling exercises.